-Upon receipt of a complaint or information regarding a student's alleged violation of the College's misconduct rules, the appropriate VP shall investigate allegation(s) and determine if the student violated the disciplinary rules.
-The Vice President will follow the process set forth below.
-In the event the student of the appropriate VP requires an extension of time to meet a deadline set forth herein, a request for an extension of time shall be forwarded to the President with a specification of the number of days requested and an explanation of the basis for the request.
+Upon receipt of a complaint or information regarding a student's alleged violation of the College's misconduct rules, the Vice President of Instruction or the Interim Dean of Student Services shall investigate allegation(s) and determine if the student violated the disciplinary rules.
+The Vice President of Instruction or the Interim Dean of Student Services will follow the process set forth below.
+In the event the student or the Vice President of Instruction or the Interim Dean of Student Services requires an extension of time to meet a deadline set forth herein, a request for an extension of time shall be forwarded to the President with a specification of the number of days requested and an explanation of the basis for the request.